Many personal injury cases are manual handling injury claims, in which heavy lifting has resulted in an injury to the back, neck and/or shoulders.

 Here at S.T.
-O’Sullivan & Co Solicitors, we specialise in personal injury claims and we can help you to ensure you have everything you need for your case.
-You must obtain copies of your medical records, and your solicitor will work with you to establish whether your employer was remiss in his or her obligations to you.
+O’Sullivan & Co Solicitors, we have 35 years’ experience litigation and have successfully represented clients who have suffered manual handling injuries.
+To proceed with a case for manual handling injury you must obtain copies of your medical records, and your solicitor will work with you to establish whether your employer was remiss in his or her obligations to you.
 It is advisable to request that the employer allows an inspection of the location of the accident from an engineer, which will assess the safety of the working environment in which the accident occurred.

 To make a manual handling injury claim, you will need to show that your employer has failed to meet his or her obligations to you as an employee, and that you would not have sustained the injury if the correct procedures had been followed.
 An employer must: